Steps to Effective Project Cost Management

 Use a tool to control costs

 As with the previous steps, project cost management software will help you control costs.
-The dashboard, for example, highlights the various key indicators, enabling you to compare them and monitor progress.
+For example, the dashboard highlights the different key indicators, allowing you to compare them and monitor their progress.

 Real-time monitoring

-Stafiz offers a host of features for tracking costs, including real-time expense tracking.
-By regularly tracking variances between planned and target, you can fine-tune your budget and optimize your cost planning.
+Stafiz offers many features to track costs, including real-time expense tracking.
+By regularly monitoring the discrepancies between the planned and the objective, you will be able to adjust the budget as accurately as possible and optimize your cost planning.

-The progress curve is used to identify cost overruns:
+The progress curve makes it possible to identify cost overruns at an eye's eye:

-The next step is to understand the reasons for deviations.
-Stafiz provides details by task, by team, by geography, by person, as well as a view by task and phase, making it easier to interpret the results.
+The next step is to understand the reasons for the deviations.
+Stafiz allows a detail by tasks, teams, geography, person as well as a view by tasks and phases that facilitate the interpretation of the results.

-Landing cost tracking is one of the functions offered by Stafiz, which collects past and forecast costs in real time and automatically recalculates them.
+Landing cost monitoring is one of the features offered by Stafiz, which consists of collecting past and expected costs in real time to offer an automatic recalculation.

-Each time the data changes, the KPIs are recalculated in order to propose a version that meets your objectives.
-What's more, you can be alerted to potential deviations before they even occur.
+With each change in the data, the KPIs are recalculated in order to propose a version that allows the objectives to be achieved.
+In addition, you can be alerted in the event of risks of deviations before they even occur.

 -

-Cost management also depends on pricing implemented.
-This must be taken into account in the cost management plan.
+Cost management also depends on the pricing in place.
+This characteristic must be taken into account already in the cost management plan.

 Fixed-price project